 Main requirements for the volume determination of Delivery Points Expected Nominal Reference Power The CRM Candidate needs to provide what he expects as Nominal Reference Power for his Delivery Point(s) when they are Existing Delivery Point(s).
 Declared Nominal Reference Power The CRM Candidate must declare the Nominal Reference Power for his Delivery Point(s) when they are Additional Delivery Point(s).
-Non-representative days for Nominal The CRM Candidate can indicate which days
+Non-representative days for Nominal The CRM Candidate, outside from low